Magnetic Slider Puzzles

 thingiverse

-According to Wikipedia, sliding puzzles have been with us for a very long time.
-The classic 15 Puzzle shown above was "invented" by Noyes Palmer Chapman around 1874.
-Over the years there have been many variations on the original, with colored blocks, jumbled pictures, variously sized grids, etc..
-I have fond memories of playing with the 15 Puzzle and some of the variants growing up.
-These puzzles all follow the same pattern, a shallow box base holding a grid of flattened square blocks, with a single block missing.
-Adjoining blocks can be slid into the empty space leaving behind a new empty space.
-In this way blocks can be moved around the board (one at a time) to "solve" the puzzle by arranging the pieces in a particular pattern.
-A clever tongue and groove mechanism held the movable pieces firmly to the base, yet allowed them to slide freely into the empty space.
-A quick search shows that there are many Things already that show you how to make various kinds of sliding puzzles.
-Angus from Makers Muse has a great [video](https://www.youtube.com/watch?v=7KJ-RB6S3vY) on making "print in place" sliding puzzles.
-So why am I creating this Thing?
-Well because all of the examples mentioned here use the classic tongue and groove mechanism to hold the pieces in place and I think that I have a better way, magnets.
-I was inspired to make sliding puzzles with magnets by another of my projects the "[Mostly 3D Printed Slider Switch](https://www.thingiverse.com/thing:4057812)".
+According to Wikipedia, sliding puzzles have been around for a very long time indeed.
+The classic 15 Puzzle shown above was "invented" by Noyes Palmer Chapman back in 1874.
+Over the years, there have been many variations on the original, with colored blocks, jumbled pictures, variously sized grids, and more.
+I have fond memories of playing with the 15 Puzzle and some of its variants growing up.
+These puzzles all follow a similar pattern: a shallow box base holds a grid of flattened square blocks, with one block missing.
+Adjoining blocks can be slid into the empty space, leaving behind a new empty space.
+In this way, blocks can be moved around the board (one at a time) to "solve" the puzzle by arranging the pieces in a particular pattern.
+A clever mechanism held the movable pieces firmly to the base while allowing them to slide freely into the empty space.
+A quick search shows that there are many things already out there that show you how to make various kinds of sliding puzzles.
+Angus from Makers Muse has a great video on making "print in place" sliding puzzles, for instance.
+So why am I creating this thing?
+Well, because all of the examples mentioned here use the classic tongue and groove mechanism to hold the pieces in place, and I think I have a better way - magnets.
+I was inspired to make sliding puzzles with magnets by another one of my projects: the "Mostly 3D Printed Slider Switch".
 The switch used magnets to "snap" a sliding bar into one of five preset positions.
-It had a very satisfying "feel" that I though would translate well to moving pieces around a slider puzzle.
-I think I was right.
+It had a very satisfying feel that I thought would translate well to moving pieces around a slider puzzle, and I think I was right.
 For the slider puzzle, magnets not only serve to hold the pieces securely onto the base without the need for a mechanical tongue and groove mechanism, they also help to snap the blocks into place when sliding them into the empty square.
-I just feels right.
-Let's get started with the classic 15 puzzle.
+It just feels right.
+Let's get started with the classic 15 puzzle now.

 Download Model from thingiverse